dugward/d-fat/README.md

 # D-FAT (Dugward's film award tracker)

-A site to track which award-nominated films you have watched each year and track other users' progress.
+A site to track which award-nominated films you have watched each year and make you upset by showing your firends' progress.

 ## To Use